larsenwork/monoid/Readme.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+##SIL OPEN FONT LICENSE
+Copyright (c) 2015, Andreas Larsen (@larsenwork) and contributors.

+This Font Software is licensed under the SIL Open Font License, Version 1.1.

+This license is available with a FAQ at: http://scripts.sil.org/OFL